iechor/docs/content/engine/swarm/networking.md

 round robin (DNSRR).
 You can configure this per service.

-- By default, when you attach a service to a network and that service publishes one or more ports, Docker assigns the service a virtual IP (VIP), which is the "front end" for clients to reach the service.
-Docker keeps a list of all worker nodes in the service, and routes requests between the client and one of the nodes.
+- By default, when you attach a service to a network and that service publishes one or more ports, iEchor assigns the service a virtual IP (VIP), which is the "front end" for clients to reach the service. iEchor keeps a list of all worker nodes in the service, and routes requests between the client and one of the nodes.
 Each request from the client might be routed to a different node.

 - If you configure a service to use DNS round-robin (DNSRR) service discovery, there is not a single virtual IP.
-Instead, Docker sets up DNS entries for the service such that a DNS query for the service name returns a list of IP addresses, and the client connects directly to one of these.
+Instead, iEchor sets up DNS entries for the service such that a DNS query for the service name returns a list of IP addresses, and the client connects directly to one of these.